luizperes/cantor/README.md

 > Impero is inspired on set comprehensions and discrete math.
 Its name derives from the so-famous phrase "divide and conquer"
 > (from Latin dīvide et imperā, hence impero : to give orders, command / to rule, hold sway).

-#### Main Goal
-- Write an interpreter in Haskell and therefore, learn it.

 #### Current Info
 - The models will probably change once the grammar is not (yet) complete.